 As described herein, the security members 50 can move between the engaged or supportive position and the disengaged or non-supportive position.
 In the engaged position, the bracket 70 can be aligned with a lateral member 28 of the cradle 26 and can be structured to receive a portion of the lateral member 28 on the shelf 72 thereof.
 The bracket 70 of the security member 50 on the first longitudinal support 24a can receive a first end of a corresponding lateral member 28 and the bracket 70 of the security member 50 on the second longitudinal support 24b can receive a second end of that same lateral member 28.
-Referring primarily to FIGS. I and 2, the lateral member 28 can rest on the shelf 72 of each bracket 70 when the security member 50 is engaged with the cradle 26 in the engaged or supportive position.
-In the disengaged or non-supportive position.
-In the bracket 70 can be misaligned with the lateral members 28 of the cradle 26 to permit the cradle 26 to be raised or lowered.
+Referring primarily to FIGS. 1 and 2, the lateral member 28 can rest on the shelf 72 of each cradle 26 in the engaged or supportive position.
+In the disengaged or non-supportive position, the bracket 70 can be misaligned with the lateral members 28 of the cradle 26 to permit the cradle 26 to be raised or lowered.
 In other words, though the cradle 26 can be lowered to and/or past the secured position, the bracket 70 will not engage or catch a lateral member 28 of the cradle 26.
-In the disengaged position, the cradle 26 can move upward and downward past the bracket 70 without engaging it, and thus the cradle 26 can be lowered to the lowered position, for example, to place the boat 18 in the water.
+In the disengaged position, the cradle 26 can move upward and downward past the bracket 70 without engaging it, and thus the cradle 26 can be lowered to the lowered position, for example, to place the boat 18 in the

 Referring still to FIGS. 1-3, to dock the boat 18 in the boat lift system 20, the cradle 26 can be positioned in the lowered position.
-The lift mechanism 36 can be used to draw the pulley cable 40 from the pulley dram 38 to lower the cradle 26.
+The lift mechanism 36 can be used to draw the pulley cable 40 from the pulley drum 38 to lower the cradle 26.
 Once the cradle 26 is positioned in the lowered position, the boat 18 can be moved onto the cradle 26.
 The cradle members 30 of the cradle 26 can securely hold the boat 18.
-In at least one embodiment, the cradle members 30 can surround a portion of the boat 18 such that the arrangement of the cradle members 30 can match or substantially match the form of a bottom portion of the boat 18.
+In at least one embodiment, the cradle members 30 can surround a portion of the boat 18 such that the arrangement of the cradle members 30 can match or substantially match the form of a